keatonbuilder/kirbypeeps/elections/nov22genresults.md

 Early voting is now open for staff and users above the level of 10.
 ### Regular Voting
 Regular voting opens on November 30th around 5:00pm UTC -6.
+## 🔗 Ties
+Ties will go to a coin flip/random number generation.